 Leveraging Donations and Investments

-The Center has secured significant financing for this $2-million project, including a mix of state and federal tax credits, public and foundation grants, charitable gifts and impact investments.
+The Center has secured significant financing for this $2.9-million project, including a mix of tax credits, public and foundation grants, charitable gifts and impact investments.
 Based on funds raised to date, $100,000 or 3 percent of the funding is from federal sources; $2.8 million or 97 percent is expected to come from non-federal sources.

 “Our donors and investors want their money to leverage new energy and vibrancy in Lancaster’s downtown,” said Rob Riley, president of the Center.
 “We’ve seen how quality redevelopment of important buildings can help communities turn a corner and how one project quickly leads to other enhancements.”